Adrian Fenty: Personal life

-In 1997, Fenty married Jamaican-British Michelle Cross Fenty, an corporate attorney.
+In 1997, Fenty married Jamaican-British Michelle Cross Fenty, a corporate attorney.
 The couple have three children: twin sons born in 2000 (Matthew, Andrew) and a daughter born in 2008 (Aerin).
 In January 2013, the couple officially separated.
 His son Andrew is a tennis player who achieved a national junior tennis rank of 4 before starting at the University of Michigan in 2018 where he earned Freshman of the Year status from the Intercollegiate Tennis Association and the Big Ten Conference and was named the NCAA's Rookie of the Year.

 In August 2013, The Washington Post reported that Fenty was in a relationship with Laurene Powell Jobs.
 Powell Jobs, widow of Apple co-founder Steve Jobs, also has three children.
-The couple was last seen together in 2016.
+The couple was last seen together in July 2025 for the wedding of her daughter, Eve Jobs.

 Fenty is an amateur triathlete and runner.
 During his time as mayor, he participated in the Nation's Triathlon and the Washington, D.C.
 Triathlon.